By The Hospitable Team

 - Nightlife (clubs, bars, casinos, breweries, live music)

 What else can you include in your welcome book to make it more informative and inviting?
-The options are endless, and deciding what you would like to add is up to you.
+The options are endless, and deciding what to add is up to you.

 Information about the weather, some phrases in your local language that can be useful for international travelers, and a discount code for their next stay if they book it through your direct booking website.